samuelbroscheit/open_knowledge_graph_embeddings/README.md

     cd ..
     ```

-    Then download and start and Elasticsearch server, that should listen on localhost:9200 .
-This is usually as easy as downloading the most recent version, unzip it, change the default configuration to
+    Then download and start an Elasticsearch server, that should listen on localhost:9200 .
+This is usually as easy as downloading the most recent version, unzip it in some folder, then change the default configuration to

     ```
     cluster node.local: true # disable network